Annual Enrollment Period · Oct 15 – Dec 7

 Change Your Part D Drug Plan

-Switch to a Part D plan with better drug coverage, lower premiums, a preferred pharmacy, or a different formulary.
+Switch to a Part D plan with stronger formulary fit for your medications, a preferred pharmacy, or updated benefit structure.

 Add Part D Coverage